The 2021 Norwegian Parliamentary Election

 The plot shows weekly levels of support in the form of predicted vote shares.
 To show or hide a party, click on it in the list above the plot.
 To show only a single party, double-click on it while it is visible.
 To show all parties, double-click on a hidden party.

-If an election had been held today, the Conservative Party (H), at 24.9%, would have been predicted to get the largest vote share, ahead of the Labor Party (Ap), at 21.9%.
-The Centre Party (Sp) has seen the largest gains since the last election, adding 8.7 percentage points to its predicted vote share.
-The Labor Party (Ap) has seen the largest losses, dropping 5.5 percentage points.
+The Labor Party (Ap), at 22.7 to 26.8%, is predicted to get the largest vote share, ahead of the Conservative Party (H), at 17.2 to 20.9%.
+The Socialist Left Party (SV) may see the largest gains compared to the last election, adding between 1.7 and 4.3 percentage points to its predicted vote share.
+The Conservative Party (H) may see the largest losses, dropping between 4.1 and 7.8 percentage points.

 Who will get above the 4% threshold?